osmandapp/web/main/docs/user/search/search-poi.md

     - *Android*: You can start searching for POIs in *Menu → Search → Categories*.

 - **Brand search:**
     - When entering a business venue or brand name (such as Audi, Starbucks, or Aldi), the list of search results is ordered with priority by POI name and sorted by distance from the corresponding location.
+The name of the locality is displayed alongside each search result to help you identify the right location among others at a similar distance from you.

     - This type of search is convenient to use if a retail outlet specializes in selling goods or services of one brand or if the brand itself is better known and more recognizable than the name or category of the POI.